willdarkins/Social-Network-API/README.md

 - Now head over to <a href=https://insomnia.rest>Insomnia CORE</a> and begin testing routes

 ## 🧪 Testing
-*The following are API endpoints and their associated routes to be tested using Insomnia CORE* <br>
+*The following are API endpoints and their associated routes to be tested using Insomnia CORE:* <br>

 **`/api/users`**
   - `GET` all users